csev/dj4e/assn/paw_models.md

 right.

 If you are using the autograder for this assignment, you will need to upload the `db.sqlite3` file.
-If you are using PythonAnywhere you can sue the Files tab to download the file to your computer and then upload it to the autograder.
+If you are using PythonAnywhere you can use the Files tab to download the file to your computer and then upload it to the autograder.

 If You Are Keeping Your Projects GitHub